DenverCoder1/github-readme-youtube-cards/README.md

 <sup>🔑</sup> Some features require a YouTube API key.
 See [Setting Up the Action with a YouTube API Key](https://github.com/DenverCoder1/github-readme-youtube-cards/wiki/Setting-Up-the-Action-with-a-YouTube-API-Key) in the wiki for more information.

 <sup>🎨</sup> See [Setting Theme Contexts for Light and Dark Mode](https://github.com/DenverCoder1/github-readme-youtube-cards/wiki/Setting-Theme-Contexts-for-Light-and-Dark-Mode) in the wiki for more information.

+<sup>💬</sup> See [this directory](https://github.com/DenverCoder1/github-readme-youtube-cards/tree/main/api/locale) for a list of locales with the word "views" translated.
+The timestamps will still be translated using [Babel](https://github.com/python-babel/babel) even if a translation file is not present.
+See [issue #48](https://github.com/DenverCoder1/github-readme-youtube-cards/issues/48) for info on contributing translations.

 [key]: https://user-images.githubusercontent.com/20955511/189419733-84384135-c5c4-4a20-a439-f832d5ad5f5d.png